cran-task-views/Agriculture/draft_agricultural_ctv.md

 ### Crop growth models & crop modelling

   The [apsimx][] package has functions to read, inspect, edit and run files for APSIM "Next Generation" (json) and APSIM "Classic" (xml).
 Files with an `.apsim` extension correspond to APSIM Classic, the files with an `.apsimx` extension correspond to APSIM Next Generation. [rapsimng][] works with Next Generation APSIM files.
 [DSSAT][] provides a comprehensive R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems Model (DSSAT-CSM) documented by [Jones (2003)](https://doi.org/10.1016/S1161-0301(02)00107-7).
 This package provides cross-platform functions to read and write input files, run DSSAT-CSM, and read output files.
+The modelling framework [Simplace]( www.simplace.net) (Scientific Impact assessment and Modelling PLatform for Advanced Crop and Ecosystem management) can be accessed using the R package [simplace][].

   [Meteor][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling. [cropDemand][] can be used to estimate crop water demand in Brazilian production regions using the [TerraClimate][] data set.
 [Evapotranspiration][] can estimate potential and actual evapotranspiration using 21 different models. [metrica][] has many convenience functions for comparing model predictions with ground truth data.
 [ZeBook][] provides data sets and examples to accompany the book [Working with Dynamic Crop Models](https://www.elsevier.com/books/working-with-dynamic-crop-models/wallach/978-0-12-811756-9).